-Figure 8 and Figure 9 show the results of the crash scores from the crash density analysis.
-Segments with higher scores (represented by thicker and darker lines) represent portions of the roadway network that have a higher concentration of overall crashes and KSI crashes.
+Figure 8 and Figure 9 show the results of the crash density analysis.
+Segments with higher crash densities (represented by thicker and darker lines) represent portions of the roadway network that have a higher concentration of overall crashes and KSI crashes.

-The Crash Density Analysis shows that the most dangerous corridors for people walking and biking are concentrated in Rochester.
+The Crash Density Analysis shows that the corridors with the highest crash densities for people walking and biking are concentrated in Rochester.
 Greece, Irondequoit, and Brighton also experience higher crash densities than the rest of the county, although not as severe as Rochester.
 The Rochester Active Transportation Plan includes a separate crash analysis that offers more detailed findings and recommendations for improving pedestrian and bicyclist safety in city limits.

-The lists of the top corridors with the highest pedestrian and Bicyclist crash score for each of the urban, suburban, and rural areas are available in the Crash Analysis Memo.
+The lists of the top corridors with the highest pedestrian and Bicyclist crash densities for each of the urban, suburban, and rural areas are available in the Crash Analysis Memo.